Donald P. Borchers

-Donald P. Borchers is a film producer, director, and screenwriter.
+Donald P. Borchers is a film producer, director and screenwriter.

 Biography

 Donald P. Borchers is an American producer.
 Borchers was a production associate at Avco Embassy Pictures in the early 1980s.

-An independent production deal with New World Pictures resulted in Children of the Corn (1984) and other films.
+An independent production deal with New World Pictures resulted in Angel (1984), Children of the Corn (1984) and other films.

 Borchers founded Planet Productions Corp., and went on to produce Two Moon Junction (1988), Leprechaun 2 (1994), and others.
 He produced three films for Steven Spielberg's Amblin Playhouse television series and served as an adjunct professor at the University of Southern California School of Cinema/Television.

 Archives

 The moving image collection of Donald P. Borchers is held at the Academy Film Archive.
 The film collection at the Academy Film Archive is complemented by the Donald P. Borchers papers held at the Academy's Margaret Herrick Library.